I Am Zlatan Ibrahimović: Release

 The full first edition of 100,000 copies sold out in Sweden within hours, a level of interest which was unprecedented for Albert Bonniers Förlag marketing manager Martin Ahlström.
 A further 100,000 copies were commissioned.
 It was estimated that by the end of the second edition, the book would have grossed 20 million Swedish kronor.
 Per the convention of authors taking 30% of the proceeds, Ibrahimović and Lagercrantz would have shared 6 million kronor between themselves.

 By May 2012, the book had sold over 500,000 copies in Sweden.
 In Finland, a first edition of 5,200 copies sold out, with 5,000 being considered a bestseller for biographies.
 In Italy, where Ibrahimović was playing at the time, it sold 140,000 copies in two months, and 35,000 in Norway.
 It had also been published in the Netherlands, Denmark (straight to number one), Poland, Bosnia and Herzegovina, Croatia, Montenegro, Serbia and Slovenia, with editions scheduled for Hungary, Iceland and Japan.

 By December 2017, the book had sold over 800,000 copies in Sweden.
 The book contributed to an increase in reading for young males in the country.

 Reception

 From players

-In the book, Ibrahimović complains about an unnamed "prima donna" teammate on the Sweden national football team, who would complain that they should train and play like his club, Arsenal.
+In the book, Ibrahimović complains about an unnamed "prima donna" teammate on the Sweden men's national football team, who would complain that they should train and play like his club, Arsenal.
 Freddie Ljungberg accused Ibrahimović of using gossip about him to sell a book: "Personally, if I have a problem with people I take it face to face.
 But clearly, everyone is different.
 He wrote a book instead".